muhammedsametakgul/GameShop/README.md

 [Firebase Firestore][5] : Firebase offers two cloud-based, client-accessible database solutions that support realtime data syncing: Cloud Firestore is Firebase's newest database for mobile app development

 [Picasso][6] : A powerful image downloading and caching library for Android.

+[Splash Screen][7] : The splash screen experience brings standard design elements to every app launch, but it's also customizable so your app can maintain its unique branding.